JasonBates/vibeCoding/README.md

-# VibeCoding - LLM Haiku Generator
+# VibeCoding - Simple Haiku Generator

-A beautiful Python application that generates traditional English haikus using OpenAI's GPT-4.1-mini model.
-Features both a command-line interface and a modern Streamlit web UI with elegant styling.
+A basic "hello world" Python project that generates simple haikus using OpenAI's API.
+This is a learning project to explore LLM integration, not a serious application.

-## Features
+## What This Is

-- **🎨 Beautiful Streamlit UI**: Modern, responsive web interface with gradient backgrounds and custom typography
-- **📝 Traditional Haiku Generation**: Creates authentic 5-7-5 syllable English haikus
-- **⚡ Real-time Generation**: Instant poem creation with loading animations
-- **🖥️ Dual Interface**: Both command-line and web-based interfaces
-- **🔧 Easy Setup**: Simple configuration with environment variables
-- **📱 Responsive Design**: Works perfectly on desktop and mobile devices
+This is a simple learning project that demonstrates:
+- **Basic LLM Integration**: How to call OpenAI's API from Python
+- **Simple Web UI**: A basic Streamlit interface for user interaction
+- **Command Line Tool**: A simple CLI script for haiku generation
+- **Testing Examples**: Basic unit and integration test patterns
+- **Project Structure**: How to organize a small Python project

+**Note**: This is not production-ready code - it's just a fun way to learn about LLMs and Python development!

 ## Setup